 If you are thinking of getting some counselling you might want to know how it actually works.
 All counsellors are different and work in their individual ways.
 This is how I do it: Our first personal contact will probably be by phone or by email or text.
-We will then meet for a free half hour assessment.
+We will then meet for an assessment.
 There is free parking right outside my house and there are also buses every fifteen minutes that stop at a five minute walking -distance.
 For you this first meeting is to find out whether you like me and feel comfortable with me or not and whether I work in a way that suits you.
 For me this is to find out what brings you here and what your expectations are, whether you’ve had counselling before or not, and to explain to you about confidentiality, cost, duration of sessions etc. We then both go away, have a think and a feel, and then decide whether we would like to work with the other person.
 Once we have decided to go ahead together we will find a time-slot on which we are both free every week.
 If this is not always possible we can make appointments from week to week.
 If you find yourself in the middle of a major crisis we can meet twice a week until you feel that once a week would be enough.
 Otherwise we will meet weekly.
 It takes a bit of time to get to know, and connect with, each other.

 After a while we can review our work together and see what changed since we started and where we want to go from here.
 Some clients want to focus on a certain problem or situation and once this has changed they want to stop.
 Others might be struggling with an existential crisis and want to go deeper in which case the work can be open-ended or until the client finds him- or herself on solid ground again and feels that they can go it alone from here.